 2. Effect on CBA and Conditions of Employment: During the term of this MOA, this MOA modifies only those working conditions addressed herein.
 All provisions of the bargaining agreement not modified herein shall remain in full force and effect.

-3. Health and Safety Plan: In accordance with the Governor’s School Reopening Guidelines and/or the District’s policies and procedures, the District will provide training on the district’s health and safety plan.
+3. Health and Safety Plan: [OPTIONAL] In accordance with the Governor’s School Reopening Guidelines and/or the District’s policies and procedures, the District will provide training on the district’s health and safety plan.
 Any/all training outside the adopted school year calendar will be compensated at the teachers’ daily pay rate.

-4. The Worksite: The District and all teachers shall follow CDC recommendations and comply with all state and county health directives for maintaining workplace safety and the safety of students (e.g., social distancing, etc.) as set forth in District policy or procedure.
-The District shall provide Personal Protective Equipment (PPE) necessary to conform to CDC guidelines, adequate cleaning supplies, including cleaning solutions that are shown to kill the virus, hand soap, and if available, hand sanitizer.
+4. The Worksite: The District and all teachers shall comply with all state and county health directives for maintaining workplace safety and the safety of students (e.g., social distancing, etc.) and may refer to applicable guidelines from the CDC.
+The District shall provide Personal Protective Equipment (PPE) necessary to conform state and/or local health directives, adequate cleaning supplies, including cleaning solutions that are shown to kill the virus, hand soap, and if available, hand sanitizer.

 5. The Workday: A teacher’s workday shall be of a similar length to that which is considered a normal duty day for that teacher and prorated for those working part time.

-6. Compensation and Benefits: The District shall compensate and shall also maintain all health and other benefits for all teachers performing designated job duties through teleworking approved by the District, as if those teachers are on site attending to their normal and regular duties.
-Teachers shall also be compensated for any time they are required by the District to be on “on-call” status.
+6. Compensation and Benefits: The District shall compensate and shall also maintain all health and other benefits for all teachers performing designated job duties through any teleworking arrangements available and approved by the District, as if those teachers are on site attending to their normal and regular duties.

 7. Leave: